YAR-Oracool/Wolfenstein3D-Luncher/README.md

 ## Instalation
 ###Requirements
-ECWolf for both m1 folder in instalation file and base folder:
+ECWolf for both m1 folder in instalation file and base folder: https://maniacsvault.net/ecwolf/download.php A functional Windows instalation

 The launcher needs to be in .exe so even if you get the .ahk file, you need to compile it.
 When you did that either rename it to DOSBOX and put it in DOSBOX folder in the game folder and rename the original DOSBOX to something else or open launch_settings.cfg and change what "BinaryPath=" equates to Wolf3DLuncher.exe.